Linus Health

 resources nav: (1) collapsing the sections by default since not everyone needs the searching tools right away; (2) the types are generally matching the types of the users visiting the section; (3) an important for the scientific materials tool

 A crucial part of the process was developing the design system.
-While working on it, I paid special attention to ensuring that the instructions for its future use were clear, since
+I paid special attention to ensuring future instructions were clear, since one main goal was enabling the Linus Health

-one of the main goals was for the Linus Health internal team to be able to use components, change media content, and easily create new website sections when needed.
+internal team to use components, change media content, and easily create new website sections independently when needed.

 my atomic ds baby

-Interestingly, it was the moment when my years of volunteering and work in non-formal education came in handy.
-Through annotated and ready-to-use components, a detailed Loom manual I recorded, and a live workshop with the Linus Health team, I managed to leave a legacy in the form of a working design system that they still use today.
+This is where my years in non-formal education came in handy.
+Through annotated, ready-to-use components, a detailed Loom manual I recorded, and a live workshop with the Linus Health team, I created a working design system they still use today - empowering them to maintain and expand the site independently.

-it turned out engineers needed to see all component versions in real time to compare and clearly visualize changes from breakpoint to breakpoint and state to state.
-So, in the end, we still had to include all variations of each component in the design system.
+But during implementation, engineers needed to see all component versions in real time to compare and visualize changes from breakpoint to breakpoint and state to state.
+So we still included all variations in the design system - prioritizing dev workflow over file efficiency.

 Highly usable design heritage: